Ruu3f/freeGPT/README.md

 - [x] Make the library well-documented.
 - [x] Make the over-all library easier to use.
 - [x] Make the over-all library easier to understand.
-- [x] Replace you.com with theb.ai for less failed responses.
-- [x] Make GPT-3 & GPT-4 models with web access.
 - [x] Add a non-GPT model.
 - [x] Make a discord bot.
 - [ ] Add a image generation model.